-- 27 Figure D-6 shows the surface assembly and staging areas.
-Security officers remain at the - primary staging area gate 24 hours a day, and the vehicle trap is opened for personnel during - emergency evacuations.
-The north gate has a single-person gate and a large gate which can be - opened, similar to the main gates for the primary staging area.
-The east gate is a turnstile gate. - 31 Upon notification, security personnel will respond, open gates, and facilitate egress for - 32 evacuation. - If a building or area evacuation is necessary, the RCRA Emergency Coordinator, in conjunction - with the Incident Commander, will determine which assembly area is to be used and will - communicate the selection to facility personnel.
-The preferred evacuation route is determined - based on the nature of the event, prevailing weather conditions, and actual or potential - radiological release.
+- Figure D-6 shows the surface assembly and staging areas and the evacuation gates.
+Security - officers remain at the primary staging area gate 24 hours a day, and the vehicle trap is opened - for personnel during emergency evacuations.
+The north gate has a single-person gate and a - large gate which can be opened, similar to the main gates for the primary staging area. - Alternative evacuation route exit points are located at the east and south gates.
+The east and - south gates are turnstile gates.
+Upon notification, security personnel will respond, open gates, - and facilitate egress for evacuation. - 17 If a building or area evacuation is necessary, the RCRA Emergency Coordinator, in conjunction - with the Incident Commander, will determine which assembly area is to be used and will - communicate the selection to facility personnel.
+The preferred evacuation route is determined - 20 based on the nature of the event, prevailing weather conditions, and actual or potential - radiological release.
 If site evacuation is necessary, the RCRA Emergency Coordinator, in - conjunction with the Incident Commander, will decide which staging area is to be used and will - communicate the selection to facility personnel.
-The WIPP site evacuation routes are shown in - Figure D-8.
-The surface evacuation alarm and public address system are used to direct

-- personnel evacuation.
-Persons responsible for surface accountability will direct personnel to the - selected staging area outside the security fence. - 3 Personnel report to the designated assembly or staging area where accountability is conducted - 4 (Figure D-6).
-Personnel who are working in a contaminated area when site evacuation is - 5 announced will assemble at specific staging areas for potentially contaminated personnel in - order to minimize contact with other personnel during the evacuation.
+The WIPP site evacuation routes are shown in - 24 Figure D-8.
+The surface evacuation alarm and public address system are used to direct - personnel evacuation.
+Persons responsible for surface accountability will direct personnel to the - selected staging area outside the security fence. - 27 Personnel report to the designated assembly or staging area where accountability is conducted - 28 (Figure D-6).
+Personnel who are working in a contaminated area when site evacuation is - announced will assemble at specific staging areas for potentially contaminated personnel in - order to minimize contact with other personnel during the evacuation.

-7 D-8b Underground Assembly Areas and Egress Hoist Stations
+D-8b Underground Assembly Areas and Egress Hoist Stations

-- 8 Depending upon the type of emergency and level of response, it may be necessary for - 9 personnel in the underground to shelter in place, report top designated assembly areas (Figure - 10 D-7), or to evacuate the underground.
-Underground personnel are trained to immediately report - to assembly areas under specific circumstances (i.e., loss of underground power or ventilation). - 12 Underground accountability is taken when the underground is sheltered in place or evacuated. - The Underground Controller is responsible for underground personnel accountability.
+- Depending upon the type of emergency and level of response, it may be necessary for - personnel in the underground to shelter in place, report top designated assembly areas (Figure - D-7), or to evacuate the underground.
+Underground personnel are trained to immediately report - to assembly areas under specific circumstances (i.e., loss of underground power or ventilation). - Underground accountability is taken when the underground is sheltered in place or evacuated. - The Underground Controller is responsible for underground personnel accountability.
 Each - assembly area contains a mine page phone, miner's aid station, and evacuation maps. - In accordance with 30 CFR §57.11050, the mine maintains two escapeways.
-These - escapeways are designated as Egress Hoist Stations.
-When the need for an underground - evacuation has been determined, underground personnel report to the Egress Hoist Stations. - Decontamination of underground personnel will be conducted the same way as described for - surface decontamination.
-Contaminated personnel are trained to remain segregated from other - personnel until radiological contamination control personnel can respond.
+These - 40 escapeways are designated as Egress Hoist Stations.
+When the need for an underground - evacuation has been determined, underground personnel report to the Egress Hoist Stations.

+- 1 Decontamination of underground personnel will be conducted the same way as described for - 2 surface decontamination.
+Contaminated personnel are trained to remain segregated from other - 3 personnel until radiological contamination control personnel can respond.

-21 D-8c Plan for Surface Evacuation
+4 D-8c Plan for Surface Evacuation

-- Surface evacuation notification is initiated by the CMRO, as directed by the RCRA Emergency - 23 Coordinator, via sound-ing of the surface evacuation alarm and providing incident information - via the public address system.
+- 5 Surface evacuation notification is initiated by the CMRO, as directed by the RCRA Emergency - 6 Coordinator, via sound-ing of the surface evacuation alarm and providing incident information - via the public address system.
 The persons responsible for surface accountability assist - personnel in evacuation from their areas.
-Egress routes from buildings and site evacuation - routes and instructions are posted in designated areas throughout the site.
-Egress routes from - 27 the WHB Unit are shown in Figures D-6a, D-6b, and D-6c. - If the ERT members have been notified to respond to an identified area, these members will not - depart the site during an evacuation, but will report to the Incident Commander for instructions - and accountability.
-The ERT members will not evacuate until released by the Incident - 31 Commander.
+Egress routes from buildings and site evacuation - 9 routes and instructions are posted in designated areas throughout the site.
+Egress routes from - the WHB Unit are shown in Figures D-6a, D-6b, and D-6c.

-32 D-8d Plan for Underground Evacuation
+11 D-8d Plan for Underground Evacuation